wp-plugins/social-author-box/readme.txt

 == Screenshots ==

-1. The plugin pkaced in the sidebar
+1. The plugin placed in the sidebar
 2. The plugin configuration options

 == Changelog ==
 = 1.0 =
 * Initial Release
+= 1.1 =
+* Added screenshots